Brigitte Klump: Security services

 After reunification research in the Stasi records disclosed that Brigitte Klump had been identified by the Ministry for State Security as an "enemy of the state" ("Feindperson") across the Inner-German border.
 She was assigned to the ministry's "Central Coordination Group (ZKG) - Department 5", and included in a more wide ranging programme under the code name "Kloster", which was presumably a reference to the title of her first book.
 Until 1989 Klump was one of those targeted for one of the Stasi's systematic undermining campaigns.
 Officials from the Stasi chief's office circulated instructions to 19 East German departments of state to undertake activities that involved spreading compromising misinformation and espionage activities against the author and her family.

-Personal
+Personal life

 Brigitte Klump married firstly in 1958 to Johannes Zirwas who later became a sociology professor.

-Her second marriage, in 1960, was to Wolf Heckmann (1929-2006), a journalist-writer who in 1969 became editor in chief of the Hamburger Morgenpost, a mass circulation daily newspaper.
+Her second marriage, in 1960, was to Wolf Heckmann (1929–2006), a journalist-writer who in 1969 became editor-in-chief of the Hamburger Morgenpost, a mass-circulation daily newspaper.
 This marriage resulted in two recorded children, including the singer-composer Inga Heckmann.
 Klump's second marriage ended in 1988.

+Klump died on 10 July 2023, at the age of 88.